open-ephys/ONI/source/hw-spec/dev_table.rst

      - 8
      - 0

-.. note:: The ``Read_Sample_Size`` reported on the device table might differ from the one specified on the :term:`Device Datasheet` and :ref:`dev-desc` due to adjustments required to comply to specific :ref:`hardware word size requirements<read-word-alignment>`.
+.. note:: The Read Sample Size (``rd_samp_size``) within a :ref:`dev-desc` in the device table might be larger than indicated on corresponding device datasheet's :ref:`dev-datasheet-read-format` due to adjustments required to comply to specific
-  In this case, the host must ignore the extra bytes and decode the data as specified on the datasheet.
+   :ref:`hardware word size requirements<read-word-alignment>`.
+In this case, the host should ignore these extra bytes and decode the data as specified on the datasheet.

 .. _dev-address:

 Device Address
 --------------
-Each :ref:`device descriptor <dev-desc>` entry in the device table requires a device address.
-This is a unique, 32-bit number with the following format:
+Each :ref:`device descriptor <dev-desc>`  in the device table is associated with a unique device address.
+The device address is a 32-bit number with the following format:

 ::